JASYTIONLINE/3302-cmpa-repo/content/index.md

 enableToc: true
 ---
-![Digiport Ai Dragon Mascot](assets/dragon.png)
+![Digiport Ai Dragon Mascot](assets/dragon.png) *Digiportai.com is the home of DragonEy Industries and [[1-about.md|JASYTI's]] Main Public Portal*

+---
 # JASYTI's Project Management Professional Knowledge Base – HOME

 CMPA 3302 — Foundations of Information Organization & Management
+Welcome to my Website.
+I am JASYTI, but I'm not just another social you Tube influencer.

 ---
 ## Purpose
 This site is both a **course project** and a **personal knowledge base**.
 It exists to demonstrate mastery of CMPA 3302 learning outcomes while also serving as a practical tool for preparing for the **PMP Certification Exam**.